How to Set Boundaries in a New Relationship

 2. Communication Is A Must

 The most important part of any healthy relationship is communication.
 When needed, use “I” statements to tell your partner what you think is appropriate and what’s not.
-If your partner is verbally offensive and rude then they are crossing a line which you can’t accept – let them know that in a non-threatening and respectful way.
+If your partner is verbally offensive and rude then are crossing a line that you can’t accept – let them know that in a non-threatening and respectful way.

 A breach in the boundaries that you’ve set isn’t acceptable and it should be known to your partner.
 If you’re in a relationship where your partner is repeatedly breaking the boundaries you’ve set, then you should rethink your relationship.